jhanao-hkust/jhanao-hkust.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Ph.D. student at Academy of Interdisciplinary Studies, Hong Kong University of Science and Technology (HKUST).
-My research interests lie in data mining and applied machine learning, especially spatio-temporal modeling and PDE solving.
-The long-term goal of my research is to create strong foundation models from big data that enable intelligent and sustainable cities.
+I am passionate about developing machine learning methods to solve important problems in smart cities and scientific computing.
+The goal of my research is to create strong foundation models from big data that enable intelligent and sustainable cities.

 # Research Interests
 My current research interests lie in the following aspects: